Sirraide/how-to-do-things/mediawiki-nginx.md

 now move on to post-install configuration.

 # Post-‘Install’ Configuration
-Clicking the aforementioned link should redirect you to http://localhost/w/index.php?title=Main_Page.
+Clicking the aforementioned link should redirect you to http://localhost/w/index.php?title=Main_Page (we’ll fix the ugly links later after moving the wiki to the server, don’t worry).
 The login button (at least if you’re using the default theme) is in the top-right corner of the screen, log in as you would on any other wiki and create users etc.

 (I’m candidly too lazy to write documentation for this part because it’s mostly self-evident; just go to the `Special Pages` page and browse a bit; pages of interest may be `All pages`, `Create account`, `User rights`,